-When these exemptions cease to apply, we expect to incur additional expenses and devote increased management effort toward ensuring compliance with them.
-We will remain an "emerging growth company" for up to five years, although we may cease to be an "emerging growth company" earlier under certain circumstances.
+As we are no longer an "emerging growth company" as defined in the JOBS Act, we must now comply with various reporting requirements.
+With these new requirements, we expect to incur additional expenses and devote increased management effort toward ensuring compliance with them.
 We cannot predict or estimate the amount of additional costs we may incur as a result of becoming a public company or the timing of such costs.

 As a public reporting company, we are subject to rules and regulations established from time to time by the SEC regarding our internal control over financial reporting.
-In connection with our assessment of the effectiveness of our disclosure controls and procedures, we identified certain material weaknesses in our internal control over financial reporting, which caused our Chief Executive Officer and Chief Financial Officer to determine that our internal control over financial reporting, as well as our disclosure controls and procedures, were not effective as of December 31, 2020 and these material weaknesses have not yet been fully remediated as of December 31, 2023.
+In connection with our assessment of the effectiveness of our disclosure controls and procedures, we identified certain material weaknesses in our internal control over financial reporting, which caused our Chief Executive Officer and Chief Financial Officer to determine that our internal control over financial reporting, as well as our disclosure controls and procedures, were not effective as of December 31, 2020 and these material weaknesses have not yet been fully remediated as of December 31, 2024